zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 **Create B2B Document**

 1. Navigate to B2B -> B2B Documents.
-Create a B2B Document and name it as “Invoice Document 810 4030” and select Document Standard as X12, Document Version as 4030 and Document Type as 810 (Invoice) and click on Create and select Document Schema as Standard and click on Save.
+Create a B2B Document and name it as **Invoice Document 810 4030** and select Document Standard as X12, Document Version as 4030 and Document Type as 810 (Invoice) and click on Create and select Document Schema as Standard and click on Save.

 ![](images/inbound-b2b-810-invoice-document.png)